nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Clearing the friends and games lists : `clear`

-Clears the entire friends and games lists.
+Clears the all friends and games from gitGud.

 Format: `clear`

 #### Exiting the program : `exit`

-Exits the application.
+Exits gitGud.

 Format: `exit`